deepshore/walkthrough-for-deploying-apache-zeppelin-on-kubernetes/README.md

 Therefore, the creation of the image will take some time.
 Furthermore, you have to make sure that Docker has enough resources available.
 If you are a Windows or Mac user, you may have to resize the virtual machine Docker is using.

 This in mind, we can change to the root directory of the project and start the build.
-Thereby it makes sense to use the tag that is referred in the Dockerfiles for the said images inheriting from the base image:
+Thereby it makes sense to use the tag that is referred in the Dockerfiles of the said images inheriting from the base image:

 ```bash
 cd zeppelin
 docker build -t zeppelin-distribution:latest .
 ```

-### Server Image
+### Building the Server Image

 Apache Zeppelin's Github project provides some useful Dockerfiles.
 A Dockerfile for building the server image is located in the `scripts/docker/zeppelin-server` folder of the project.
 Before the image can be built, a few adaptions may need to be made.